-A pentathlete is considered to have fallen when separated from the horse, which has not fallen, in such a way that they touch the ground or find it necessary in order to get back into the saddle, to use some form of support or outside assistance.
+- A pentathlete is considered to have fallen when separated from the horse, which has not fallen, in such a way that they touch the ground or find it necessary in order to get back into the saddle, to use some form of support or outside assistance - A horse is considered to have fallen when the shoulder and quarters have touched the ground or the obstacle and the ground.

-- ii) A horse is considered to have fallen when the shoulder and quarters have touched the ground or the obstacle and the ground. - iii) A fall of a horse or a pentathlete or both is penalised wherever it takes place after crossing the start line and before crossing the finish line, whatever the cause. - iv) At the first fall (either of the rider and/or the horse) the pentathlete is eliminated.
-In Relay at the team's first fall the team's ride is eliminated.
+- iii) A fall of a horse or a pentathlete or both is penalised wherever it takes place after crossing the start line and before crossing the finish line, whatever the cause. - iv) At the first fall (either of the rider and/or the horse) the pentathlete is eliminated.
+In Relay at the team's first fall the team's ride is eliminated. - v) After a fall, the athlete should leave the riding arena unmounted and must be checked by the Medical Delegate present on site.